What Is a Property Investor?

 Rental income is dependent on several factors, such as the maintenance costs of the property, the income tax you must pay on the rental income and how much rent the investor charges.
 The location of the property, what kind of property it is as well as how new the property is are all factors that affect how much rent you can charge.

 The yearly returns investors make on their property investments are known as rental yields and are presented as percentage values.
-Investors should look for areas and properties with high rental yields when investing, to ensure they earn strong returns on their investments.
+Investors should look for areas and properties with high rental yields when investing to ensure they earn strong returns on their investments.

 The second way that property investors earn money from their returns is through the aforementioned capital appreciation.
 As a physical asset, property will go up in value over time depending on how house prices rise.

-This will mean that if you choose to sell a property at a later date, you will make a profit depending on how much it has increased in value.
+This could mean that if you choose to sell a property at a later date, you will make a profit depending on how much it has increased in value.
 This is usually a sizeable amount of money, depending on how long you have owned the property and how much house prices have risen.

 When you sell a property that has increased in value, you will need to pay a capital gains tax on the increased value of the property, so you will not take the entire capital growth home as profit.

-Other factors affect capital appreciation such as the newness of the property, as new builds are more expensive, as well as the condition the property is in if and when you come to sell it.
+Other factors affect capital appreciation, such as the newness of the property, as new builds are more expensive, as well as the condition the property is in if and when you come to sell it.
 If a property is in a state of disrepair, this will naturally decrease its value.

 How Can I Become a Property Investor?